-Every year it seems as though a new topic is added to the list of taboo Disney discussions that you just can’t talk about without causing a kerfuffle, even amongst friends.
-In past years it was as simple as mentioning a ‘selfie stick‘ that could send Disney fans into a side-taking frenzy of spirited love-hate discussion.
-More recently, 2017 saw ‘Pandora’ join the list as fans began arguing over appropriate wait times, Banshees and everything in between.
-Soon after, 2018 added a more seemingly mundane word to the archive of no-go topics of Disney fandom where the mere whisper of the word ‘straw‘ showed park-goers aligning themselves with aggressive environmental vs. convenience opinions.
+Every year, it seems as though a new topic is added to the list of taboo Disney discussions that you just can’t talk about without causing a kerfuffle, even amongst friends.
+In past years, it was as simple as mentioning a ‘selfie stick‘ that could send Disney fans into a side-taking frenzy of spirited love-hate discussion.
+A number of years ago, we saw ‘Pandora’ join the list as fans began arguing over appropriate wait times, Banshees, and everything in between.
+Soon after, a more seemingly mundane word was added to the archive of no-go topics of Disney fandom, where the mere whisper of the word ‘straw‘ showed park-goers aligning themselves with aggressive environmental vs. convenience opinions.

-That brings us to 2019 where a subject of discussion that had bubbled away at the surface for many years has finally boiled over.
-This years word of contentious debate, able to antagonize the masses with a single word is, ‘stroller’.
+About four years ago, a subject of discussion that had bubbled away at the surface for many years finally boiled over.
+This word of contentious debate, able to antagonize the masses with a single word is, ‘stroller.’

 I thought this might make for an excellent opportunity to face the haters on both sides and break down the stroller questions one at a time.

-My stroller is slightly oversize, should I bring it anyway?
+My stroller is slightly oversized, should I bring it anyway?

 I am leaving valuables in my stroller because I don’t want to carry them, no one will take them, right?